Latent Chain-of-Thought World Modeling for End-to-End Driving: Experiments

-For each scene, we show one latent world model reasoning trace, selecting the one with the most similar action tokens to the final decoded trajectory.
-While \METHODNAME is capable of predicting LWM tokens, it does not require a decoder that reconstructs these tokens back into a human-interpretable visualization.
-Therefore, for this comparison, we use the Latent CoT* model from \cref{tab:main} that accesses GT LWM tokens, which we visualize with the corresponding action tokens interleaved.
+For each scene, we show the reasoning trace whose action tokens are most similar to the final trajectory.
+Since \METHODNAME does not require decoding LWM tokens into human-interpretable form, we use the GT-LWM Latent CoT* model from \cref{tab:main} for visualization.